Walter Chrysler: Railroad career

-From 1905 to 1906, Chrysler worked for the Fort Worth and Denver Railway in Childress in West Texas.
-He later lived and worked in Oelwein, Iowa, at the main shops of the Chicago Great Western where there is a small park dedicated to him.
+During 1905 and 1906, Chrysler worked for the Fort Worth and Denver Railway in Childress in West Texas.
+He later lived and worked in Oelwein, Iowa, at the main shops of the Chicago Great Western, where there is a small park dedicated to him.

 The pinnacle of his railroading career came at Pittsburgh, Pennsylvania, where he became works manager of the Allegheny locomotive erecting shops of the American Locomotive Company (Alco).
-While working in Pittsburgh, Chrysler lived in the town of Bellevue the first town outside of Pittsburgh on the north side of the Ohio River.
+While working in Pittsburgh, Chrysler lived in the town of Bellevue, the first town outside of Pittsburgh on the north side of the Ohio River.

 Automotive career

 Chrysler's automotive career began in 1911 when he received a summons to meet with James J. Storrow, a banker who was a director of Alco.
 Storrow asked him if he had given any thought to automobile manufacture.
 Chrysler had been an auto enthusiast for over five years by then, and was very interested.
 Storrow arranged a meeting with Charles W. Nash, then president of the Buick Motor Company, who was looking for a smart production chief.
 Chrysler, who had resigned from many railroading jobs over the years, made his final resignation from railroading to become works manager (in charge of production) at Buick in Flint, Michigan.
 He found many ways to reduce the costs of production, such as putting an end to finishing automobile undercarriages with the same luxurious quality of finish that the body warranted.

 In 1916, William C. Durant, who founded General Motors in 1908, had retaken GM from bankers who had taken over the company.
 Chrysler, who was closely tied to the bankers, submitted his resignation to Durant, then based in New York City.